Top 10 Enterprise Social Software

 2014.
 Micro Focus buying Novell, Suse Linux owner for $1.2 billion

-In a move that will collect a lot of infrastructure software under one roof, English mainframe software provider Micro Focus has started proceedings to merge with Attachmate Group, owners of Novell and Suse Linux, for approximately US$1.2 billion.
-Micro Focus will get four software product portfolios: Novell (software for employee productivity, printing and networking software), Attachmate (software for terminal emulation, legacy modernization and managed file transfer), Suse (Linux and Linux-based cloud software), NetIQ (identity, access and security management software).
-A merger of the companies makes sense given that both are established enterprise software vendors with global marketing reach and little overlap in either products or customers.
+In a significant consolidation move, the English mainframe software provider, Micro Focus, has initiated the process of merging with Attachmate Group, the parent company of Novell and Suse Linux, in a deal valued at approximately US$1.2 billion.
+This merger brings together a wide range of infrastructure software under one umbrella.
+As a result, Micro Focus will gain access to four distinct software product portfolios: Novell (offering employee productivity, printing, and networking software), Attachmate (providing terminal emulation, legacy modernization, and managed file transfer software), Suse (specializing in Linux and Linux-based cloud software), and NetIQ (providing identity, access, and security management software).
+This strategic merger is a logical step as both companies are well-established enterprise software vendors with a global marketing presence and minimal product or customer overlap.

 2014.
 Salesforce launches Community Cloud